Pokom/pokom/content/posts/embedding-static-content-in-go.md

 The rest of this post answer the following questions:
 - What is the `embed` package?
-- How can I use the `embed` package with static files?
+- How can I use `embed` with static files?
 - How can I create "preview" environments?

 ## What is embed?